Table of Contents Show

 The landlord must pay interest on your security deposit, providing your building has at least six units.
 But, they can deduct up to 1% of the deposit annually for an administrative fee.

 The typical lease agreement requires the landlord’s approval before allowing you to sublet.
 However, under New York State law, the landlord cannot deny subletting “unreasonably,” or you have the right to cancel your lease.
 Legally, you are allowed to have roommates, but you must notify your landlord.

 You need to know which maintenance and repairs the building are responsible for and what the owner expects you to do.
-For instance, the law requires the landlord to paint your unit every three years, if your building has at least three units.
+For instance, the law requires the landlord to paint your unit every three years, if your building has at least three apartments.
 You should also inquire as to whether you or the building is responsible for shoveling the snow.

 You should explicitly ask if your landlord allows pets.
 Do not merely assume that you can have one if your lease agreement does not mention it.
 Under Fair Housing, if the animal serves a medical purpose, including supporting your emotional or physical needs, the landlord cannot refuse your request, even if there is a no pet policy.